CCOG for SOC 230 Winter 2024

 6. Effective group work.

-The SACC and the Gerontology Program must approve required texts used in this course.
-The current approved text is
+The Gerontology SAC must approve required texts used in this course.
+The current approved text is the latest edition of Moody and Sasser's, Aging: Concepts and Controversies.